How Brexit will change travel

 Most EU countries have placed Covid-related restrictions on entry from the UK until at least January 6.
 It's only after that that we might get some clarification on whether or not countries will make exemptions for Brits once the current health crisis begins to abate.

 There might be some surprises.
-Germany, for instance, has already included the UK in its list of permitted travel (although entry from the UK is currently banned until at least January 6 due to the new variant of Covid-19.)
+Germany, for instance, has already included the UK in its list of permitted travel (although entry from the UK is currently banned until at least January 6 due to the new variant of Covid-19).

 Greece is also currently allowing travelers from the UK, and has not indicated that this will change.